-Nimpkish lake is located in the Nimpkish Valley and it is a big lake.
+Nimpkish Lake, Home Of The Winds, is located in the Nimpkish Valley and it is a big lake.
 It is 20 km + long and quite narrow.
 The wind can come up on this body of water to produce some extremely large waves that will put you to shore to wait it out so be careful.
 On the other hand, it is an ideal place to wind-surf or kite-sail.

 The water in the Nimpkish is deep and cold, the winds can be very strong and the waves can become quite massive.
 This is a lake for those who have at least some experience wind-surfing.
 You really need to come equipped for the conditions that prevail on this north island lake.
 Take a look at the photos in this story and you will see the one kite-boarder who has lost his board and is flying by quite high off the water.
 As you can see, the winds can be quite fierce.
 I am sure this surfer has a pretty wild tale to tell.

 To get to a great place to put in your wind boards for either wind-surfing or kite-boarding, travel up the highway until you pass Woss, then turn left at the Nimpkish turnoff, ( look for an old brown building that used to be a gas station and turn there) follow the road keeping right until you come to a double set of rail tracks.
 You will notice an old road that turns right in between the tracks, follow this road to the end.
 This is the trailhead for the Nimpkish lake Windsurfing Trail.
 This trail will take you down to a great place to put in at Kinman Creek.
 Its a bit of a walk-in but I recommend this spot for those looking to kite-sail.

 There is another trail that heads south from the beach that will take you to the lower end of the lake and one of the campgrounds.
 There are numerous spots along this trail that would be great for camping and putting in your boards.
 To reach the campground by auto, stay left on the way in and follow this road to the lake.